-Before the Jews left Egypt (in 1513 BC - see [101]) the Hebrew calendar year used to start in the month of Tishri (August/September) see - BLC.
+Before the Jews left Egypt (in 1513 BC - see U101, the Hebrew calendar year used to start in the month of Tishri (August/September) see - BLC.
 After they left Egypt as recounted in the book of Exodus, the Hebrew calendar year was changed by a command from God.
 (Being God he can do this sort of thing):

 1

-Jehovah now said to Moses and Aaron in the land of Egypt:2 Now the sons of
+Jehovah now said to Moses and Aaron in the land of Egypt:

-Israel should prepare the passover sacrifice at its appointed time.
+2 Now the sons of Israel should prepare the Passover sacrifice at its appointed time.

-4 So Moses spoke to the sons of Israel to
+4 So Moses spoke to the sons of Israel to prepare the Passover sacrifice.

-in the first month, on the 14th day of the month between the 2 evenings,
+5 Then they prepared the Passover sacrifice in the first month, on the 14th day of the month between the 2 evenings,

 in the wilderness of Sinai.
 According to all that Jehovah had commanded Moses,